 Best for families & luxury: Soldeu

-Families and couples after a little luxury should choose Soldeu.
+Families and those looking for a little luxury should choose Soldeu.
 It’s a peaceful town with one main street lined with pretty stone buildings and high-quality hotels, many of which have their own spas, pools and kids’ clubs.
 All of the accommodation is close to the main gondola, but for the best access, stay in one of the Sport hotels – they’re all actually connected to the lift station.

 The gondola whisks you straight up to the ski school and nursery areas.
-And from there, you can head out to cruise wide blues and reds across the Grandvalira.
-Families especially will love the Baba Boom Circus route in the El Tarter sector, which has colourful obstacles and gates for kids.
-Then at the end of the day, ski back down to Soldeu on the long Bosc Fosc blue or the challenging World Cup black run, Avet.
+And if you’re more experienced, you’ll love being right in the middle of the Grandvalira’s network of blues and reds.
+You could even try skiing from Pas de la Casa at one end of the area, all the way to Canillo at the other.
+Families should make a beeline for the Baba Boom Circus route in the El Tarter sector, which has colourful obstacles for kids.
+Then at the end of the day, you can ski back down to Soldeu on the Bosc Fosc blue or the World Cup black run, Avet.

 Say ‘hola’ to Andorra and check out our latest deals to ski somewhere new this winter.